daltonrowe/frameshifter/README.md

 1. Place the plugin folder and files in `public` directory
 1. Edit `config.json`
-    - In the `frames` property, add frame information as provided by the plugin creator.
+    - In the `frames` property array, add frame information as provided by the plugin creator.
 1. Restart FrameShifter!

 ## Creating Plugins